codemonkey1972/megs/README.md

 **YouTube demo videos**  are planned by the end of April 2025 to demonstrate how to use the system for those unfamiliar with Foundry VTT and/or MEGS.

-Then... **version 1.0.0**, probably around June 2025.
+Then... **version 1.0.0**, probably around August 2025.
 Incorporating any feedback I've gotten and:
+- Adding character builder/creator view for characters
 - Active Effects (basically automating the effects of powers, gadgets, etc. when placed in a character's inventory)
-- Adding character builder/creator view for characters
 - Probably a look-and-feel overhaul since the current UI is pretty generic (I'm a programmer, not a designer)

 And then I rest for a very, very long time.
 At least until...